jasonwei20/text-classification-bert/README.md

 - Run experiments for using subsets of your data.
 - Easily adapt it to your own experiments, with minimal changes.

-This code is beautiful.
+This code is absolutely beautiful.
 It's written to the perfect level of abstraction for the amateur NLP researcher.
 In fact, I wouldn't even call it code.
 It's *poetry*.

 To do:
-- Get rid of annoying error log.
+- Support multiple GPUs.
-- Run experiments with multiple random seeds.
+- Support experiments with multiple random seeds.
+- Get rid of annoying warning log (I know that you have to train BertForSequenceClassification).
 - Consistency training with [UDA](https://github.com/SanghunYun/UDA_pytorch)

 You know this code will be good because it was written by [someone](https://jasonwei20.github.io/) with two whole summers of software engineering experience.